 We do not expect to become profitable in the near future, may never achieve profitability, and have incurred substantial net operating losses, or NOLs, during our history.
 Unused NOLs will carry forward to offset a portion of future taxable income, if any, until such unused NOLs expire, if ever.
-Federal NOLs generated after December 31, 2017 are not subject to expiration, but the yearly utilization of such federal NOLs is limited to 80 percent of taxable income for taxable years beginning after December 31, 2020.
+Federal NOLs generated after December 31, 2017 are not subject to expiration, but the yearly utilization of such federal NOLs is limited to 80 percent of taxable income.
 In addition, in general, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its prechange NOLs or tax credits to offset future taxable income or taxes.
 For these purposes, an ownership change generally occurs where the aggregate stock ownership of one or more stockholders or groups of stockholders who owns at least 5% of a corporation's stock increases its ownership by more than 50 percentage points over its lowest ownership percentage within a specified testing period.
-If finalized, Treasury Regulations currently proposed under Section 382 of the Code may further limit our ability to utilize our pre-change NOLs or credits if we undergo a future ownership change.
-We believe we have experienced more than one ownership change in the past and we may experience additional ownership changes in the future as a result of this offering and/or subsequent shifts in our stock ownership (some of which shifts are outside our control).
+We have experienced at least one ownership change, which will result in approximately \$34.8 million of our federal NOLs expiring unused (and accordingly, these NOLs have been removed from the amount of federal NOLs stated in our consolidated financial statements and related notes included elsewhere in this prospectus), and we may experience additional ownership changes in the future as a result of this offering and/or subsequent shifts in our stock ownership (some of which shifts are outside our control).
 As a result, even if we attain profitability, we may be unable to use a material portion of our NOLs and other tax attributes.